zymono/.github/profile/README.md

 ### Contributing to Zymono

 Zymono is a massive collection of code, software and different elements.
 Some of Zymono is open-source and can be contributed to.
-Other parts are strictly closed source.
+Other parts are strictly closed-source.
 Our other projects such as Codemail are fully open-source and contributing is welcomed and encouraged.

 ---